Implementing SSO Login Flow in a SPA

 One API per authentication scope

-In Kuroco, login sessions are scoped per API.
+In Kuroco, when using dynamic access token authentication, login sessions are scoped per API (api_id).
 If you use SSO login, the user is only authenticated for the API that the SSO is configured against.
-Keep all endpoints that require authentication under a single API to avoid session issues.
+Keep all endpoints that require authentication under the same api_id to avoid session issues.

 grant_token security